ZsofiaK/masterthesis/README.md

 MSc Information Studies, Data Science track, University of Amsterdam

 # Contents
-The thesis concerns action recognition to identify fish predator attacks in underwater video footage.
+The thesis concerns action recognition to identify fish predator attacks in video footage.

 This repository includes directories related to the implementation of the project.